 Sharing of food and beverages:

 Students are not permitted to share their foods and beverages with one another during meals or snack time, given concerns about allergies, sharing of pathogenic illnesses, and other restrictions with some children’s diets.

-Birthday celebrations may be honored without the service of food.
-Children will not be disappointed if typical party foods aren’t served in the classroom.
+Birthday celebrations are honored without the service of food.
+Children will not be disappointed if typical party foods are not served in the classroom.
 Treats and traditional birthday cake will still be available at home.

-Food and beverages, especially those that do not meet the nutrition standards for food and beverages, should not be used as rewards for academic performance or good behavior, and will not be withheld as a punishment.
+Food and beverages should not be used as rewards for academic performance or good behavior and will not be withheld as a punishment.